-Guest Hollow’s High School American History Curriculum is a two-year program (with two courses) that includes adaptations for use with students in junior high.
-This is a literature-based study of history that uses the 2019 edition of A Patriot’s History of the United States as the spine book and supplements that with historical novels, information books, graphic novels, biographies, videos (both brief and full-length movies and documentaries).
+Guest Hollow’s High School American History Curriculum is a two-year program that includes adaptations for use with students in junior high.
+This is a literature-based study of history that uses the 2019 edition of A Patriot’s History of the United States as the core book.
+It supplements this spine book with historical novels, information books, graphic novels, biographies, and videos (both brief and lengthy movies and documentaries).
 The Guest Hollow course components are digital products, and you need to purchase, access, or borrow the other resources on your own.

-The guides begin with a lengthy section that explains how to use each course and ways to adapt it for many situations—it’s very flexible.
-The first part of each guide also has printable lists of recommended resources and a list of supplies for the frequent recipes and occasional hands-on activities, recommendations for field trips, MineCraft activities, and other activities that might be used whenever you can fit them in.
+Each course's schedule begins with a lengthy section explaining how to use the course and ways to adapt it for many situations—the courses are very flexible.
+The first part of each schedule also has printable lists of recommended resources, a list of supplies for the frequent recipes and occasional hands-on activities, recommendations for field trips, MineCraft® activities, and other activities.

-The rest of each guide consists of weekly schedules that are laid out on one or two pages per week in a chart format.
-They tell you which pages to read in the spine book and in some of the other books, and which of the other resources to use.
-The few items ranked #1 are included in the schedules.
-Other resources included in the schedules are generally ranked #2 or #3.
-For instance, The Cartoon History of the United States and MapTrek (for map work) are both ranked #3, but both are listed throughout the schedules for both courses.
+The rest of each schedule consists of weekly lesson plans laid out on one or two pages per week in a chart format.
+They tell which pages to read in the spine book and in some of the other books, and which of the other resources to use.
+The few items ranked 1 are included in the schedules.
+Other resources included in the schedules are generally ranked 2 or 3.
+For instance, The Cartoon History of the United States and MapTrek (for map work) are both ranked 3, but both are listed throughout the schedules for both courses.
 (Amazon links and links to the publishers of some resources are included in the schedules so you can easily locate items.)

-As I mentioned, the courses are very flexible.
-The guides suggest many different options and adaptations.
-At a minimum, students will use the spine book (as a read-aloud or audio book or for independent reading) and watch at least some of the scheduled videos.
-Then add whatever the student can manage.
-The guides encourage parents to allow students to select the supplemental books for themselves, keeping track of their reading (or listening) in space provided at the bottom of each week’s schedule (if these are not books already listed on the schedule).
+As I previously mentioned, the courses are very flexible.
+The schedules suggest many different options and adaptations.
+At a minimum, students will use the spine book (as a read-aloud, as an audiobook, or for independent reading) and watch at least some of the scheduled videos.
+Then you should add whatever the student can manage.
+The schedules encourage parents to allow students to select the supplemental books for themselves, keeping track of their reading (or listening) in the space provided at the bottom of each week’s schedule if these are not books already listed on the schedule.